-While reading challenges seem impossible to overcome, at least based on the stagnant scores seen in state and federal reading assessments, the reality is that bold change agents have made remarkable strides - and have the hard data to prove it.
-School board members in Kennewick, WA have documented their dramatic progress in the book Annual Growth, Catch-Up Growth; more information on the approach they used can be found here.
-In addition, the Elgin Foundation, a Knoxville-based foundation, has launched a reading initiative in several districts in Virginia and Kentucky, and has seen dramatic improvements in a very short time; in fact some of their schools in Tazewell County, VA were recognized for being high-achieving Title I schools..
+While reading challenges may seem impossible to overcome, the reality is that bold change agents have made remarkable strides - and have the hard data to prove it.
+School board members in Kennewick, WA have documented their dramatic progress in the book Annual Growth, Catch-Up Growth.
+More information on the approach they used can be found here.
+In addition, the Elgin Foundation, a Tennessee-based philanthropy, has launched a reading initiative in several Virginia and Kentucky school districts, and have seen dramatic improvements in just 3 years.
+Their schools in Tazewell County, VA were recognized for being the high-achieving Title I schools in their state.

 Clear Teaching - The Book